Imperator: Rome

 “Visually, the game is stunning, with beautifully crafted maps and vibrant graphics that bring the ancient world to life.”

-“The graphics and map are among the best in the genre, and the synergy of many mechanics means that there is purpose to everything you do in the game.”
+“The graphics and map are up there among the best of the genre, and the synergy of a lot of the mechanics means that there is purpose to everything that you do in the game.”

 “The graphics are absolutely stunning; this is the best looking game Paradox has put out as of yet.”